ssgmetal/PICO-PICO2-compile-flash-tool--PicoBuild-/README.md

 📄 License
 This project is open-sourced under the MIT License.
 You are free to use, modify, and distribute the code, and welcome to submit contributions.

+⚠️ Note: This tool is not certified for safety-critical industrial applications.
+Use at your own risk.

 🤝 Contribution
 Pull requests, issues, and feature suggestions are highly welcome!
 If you have cooperation or technical communication needs, you can contact me via email: